wgst/ml-gas-surface/docs/calculators/painn.md

 {: .warning }
 The following instructions will include **Julia**-based code.

-We start with importing NQCDynamics.jl packages and PyCall that allows importing python-based packages.
+We start with importing NQCDynamics.jl packages and PyCall which allows importing Python-based packages.

 ```jl
 using NQCDynamics